project-march/ProjectMarch/doc/using_the_march_exoskeleton/error_codes.rst

 **Cause:** The ``march_hardware_builder`` retrieves the URDF from the ROS parameter server under the ``/robot_description`` parameter.
-It throws this exception when it was not able to retrieve it, probably because was not uploaded.
+It throws this exception when it was not able to retrieve it, probably because it was not uploaded.

 **Fix:** Check if the URDF has been uploaded to the ROS parameter server.
 To check the value of a ROS parameter run: